parzh/iso4217/README.md

 Since `@iso4217/json` is an npm package, it follows SemVer versioning strategy, – more precisely, its stricter modification.

 Because the information about currencies is a part of public API of the package, whenever the XML is changed by [maintainers][2], the subsequent changes in JSON must be considered a breaking change of this package, i.e., a major package version bump.
-Thus, the "major" part of a version is basically a copy of the version of the original XML file, stripped of non-numeric characters (e.g., `2018-08-29` becomes `20180829`).
-This means that the breaking changes are reserved to updates in XML data.
+Thus, the "major" part of a version is basically a copy of the version of the original XML file, converted to `YYYYMMDD` format (e.g., "2018-08-29" → `20180829`, "October 1, 2021" → `20211001`, etc.).

+This means that **all future breaking changes are reserved to updates in XML data**, – i.e., there will be no breaking changes to API throughout the lifetime of the package.

 Since the package may also contain other API, and only minor and patch updates are left to use, this additional API (if any) will be updated in a non-breaking manner: bugs will get fixed (with a patch bump), features – either introduced (with a minor bump) or deprecated (with minor or patch update, depending on a feature).